Tripontium: Excavations

 Tripontium was probably the most important Roman settlement in the area.
 The town is some 8 miles south of Venonae (High Cross), the point at which Watling Street crossed the Fosse Way.
 The large size of the bathhouses and inn have led historians to conclude that Tripontium is likely to have been an important stopping-place for travellers, both military and civilian.
 It was probably also an administrative centre for the surrounding area.
 The town was mentioned as a stopping place in the Antonine Itineraries, a third century document which recorded the places the Roman Emperors stopped and those they passed through.

 The site is a scheduled ancient monument.
 It has been placed on the Heritage at Risk Register due to the risks from unlicensed metal detecting and its condition is declining.

-The site is not open to the public, but many of the finds from the excavations are on display at the Rugby Art Gallery and Museum.
+The site is not open to the public, but many of the finds from the excavations are on display at the Rugby Art Gallery and Museum and the Lutterworth Museum.